stephenberry/glaze/docs/json.md

 ### UTF-8 Validation

-RFC 8259 section 8.1 requires JSON text to be encoded in UTF-8, and Glaze enforces it on every read.
-There is no option to disable it: read input is by definition someone else's data, and accepting malformed encodings silently propagates them into your program.
+RFC 8259 section 8.1 requires JSON text to be encoded in UTF-8, and Glaze enforces it on read.
+It is on by default because read input is by definition someone else's data, and accepting malformed encodings silently propagates them into your program.
+See [Disabling validation](#disabling-validation) below for the option that turns it off.

 ```cpp
 std::vector<std::string> v{};